 Because of the diversity of knowledge and skills you can acquire through this bachelor's business studies online program, you will have tremendous flexibility in the types of job opportunities you pursue.
 Specialists in operations and project management are found in a variety of enterprises, including manufacturing, nonprofits, universities, hospitals and service organizations.

 There are several key growth areas in operations and project management careers, according to the U.S. Department of Labor Bureau of Labor Statistics.
-For example, the BLS projects that by 2022, the number of operations research analysts will grow 27 percent, and logisticians 22 percent.
+For example, the BLS projects that through 2026, the number of operations research analysts will grow 27 percent and logisticians 7 percent.*

 Courses within this program are 100 percent online and are taught by experienced faculty who know how to bridge the gap between theory and practice.
-The bachelor's business studies online program also provides the opportunity to prepare for the Project Management Institute's Certified Associate in Project Management (CAPM)® certification exam.
+The bachelor's business studies online program meets the educational requirements for the Project Management Institute's Certified Associate in Project Management (CAPM)® certification exam.

 This course focuses on effective supply chain strategies for companies that operate globally with emphasis on how to plan and integrate supply chain components into a coordinated system.
 Students are exposed to concepts and models important in supply chain planning with emphasis on key tradeoffs and phenomena.
 The course introduces and utilizes key tactics such as risk pooling and inventory placement, integrated planning and collaboration, and information sharing.